 Henley-on-Thames, in Oxfordshire, in the UK is one of my favourite places in the world.
 Why?
 Because it is where Mr. O has always lived and the place I knew I would live in if we ever tied the knot and I moved from Portugal to England.
 I have always been a city girl and never, for a moment, thought I would adapt well to living in the ‘countryside’.

 But, a weekend a month during four years and fabulous events such as the Henley Royal Regatta made me fall in love with this delightful little town, located under an hour from London.
-All our friends who come to London, are forced to get on the train and spend at least a night with us – we have received no complaints so far, and have had many repeat visitors… I wonder why?
+All our friends who come to London, are forced to get on the train and spend at least a night with us as there are so many things to do – we have received no complaints so far, and have had many repeat visitors… I wonder why?

-So if you want to spend the perfect day in Mrs. O’s adopted hometown, here’s how I would do it…
+So if you want to spend the perfect day in Mrs. O’s adopted hometown and you’re wondering what to do, here’s how I would do it…

 You know I am not one to wake up very early on weekends, so I really don’t know what goes on at 8am in the morning.
 Being a double-digit girl myself, I can tell you that the town comes to life at around 10am and it is great to go out and about.
 There are plenty of places for breakfast – you are seriously spoilt for choice.
 Our favourite?
 Good old “Cafe Rouge”, which does the best croque-monsieurs.